 - Uncovering resume fraud

-A Research in Brief study revealed that 85% of employers, during background checks, at some point or another, have found that job candidates lied or exaggerated their qualifications on their resumes or job applications, which shows how frequent such cases are.
+A lot of employers, during background checks, at some point or another, have found that job candidates lied or exaggerated their qualifications on their resumes or job applications, which shows how frequent such cases are.

 Besides that, statistics show that 70% of employees have confessed to lying on their resumes, so the need for checking is even greater.